Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit: Acknowledgements

 \section{Acknowledgements}

-This research received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Grant Agreements No. 945539 (Human Brain Project SGA3) and No. 952215 (TAILOR) to GP; the European Research Council under the Grant Agreement No. 820213 (ThinkAhead) to GP; and the PNRR MUR projects PE0000013-FAIR and IR0000011–EBRAINS-Italy to GP; the Flanders AI Research Program.
-This research was supported by a grant for a research stay abroad by the Flanders Research Foundation (FWO).
+This research received funding from the European Union’s Horizon 2020 Framework Programme for Research and Innovation under the Specific Specific Grant Agreements No. 945539 (Human Brain Project SGA3) and No. 952215 (TAILOR); the European Research Council under the Grant Agreement No. 820213 (ThinkAhead), the Italian National Recovery and Resilience Plan (NRRP), M4C2, funded by the European Union – NextGenerationEU (Project IR0000011, CUP B51E22000150006, “EBRAINS-Italy”; Project PE0000013, CUP B53C22003630006, "FAIR”; Project PE0000006, CUP J33C22002970002 “MNESYS”), and the PRIN PNRR P20224FESY.
 The GEFORCE Quadro RTX6000 and Titan GPU cards used for this research were donated by the NVIDIA Corporation.
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

+\section{Supplementary materials: Bridging Cognitive Maps: a Hierarchical Active Inference Model of Spatial Alternation Tasks and the Hippocampal-Prefrontal Circuit}